Getting Started with Trento MCP Server

 Common Debugging Scenarios

-1. OpenAPI Specification Issues: Verify api/openapi.json is valid and contains operations tagged with MCP
+1. OpenAPI Specification Issues: Verify OAS documentation provided via --oas-path flag is valid and contains operations tagged with the tag selected via --tag-filter flag.

 2. Authentication Problems: Check that the provided Trento API key is correct